code-differently/code-society-25-2/lesson_00/tobyevans/README.md

 ## Contact Information

-The best way to get in contact with my is...
+The best way to get in contact with me is...

 Email: teevans252@gmail.com